FedReFT: Federated Representation Fine-Tuning with All-But-Me Aggregation

 \subsection{Natural Language Understanding}

 We evaluate the effectiveness of FedReFT in learning generalizable representations for Natural Language Understanding (NLU) using the GLUE benchmark~\cite{wang2018glue}.
 The objective is to fine-tune NLU to learn global representations that capture task-level semantics.
 By aligning intermediate representations for downstream classification performance.
-This setup allows us to test whether lightweight intervention tuning can align representations across clients within a single NLU task.\\ \textbf{Hyperparameter Tuning.} We tune hyperparameters separately for each task, following common practice for PEFT methods \cite{hu2023llm} in FL.
-To reduce the impact of random seed variability, we perform hyperparameter tuning using a fixed seed and report the average performance across that seed and two additional unseen seeds.
-Details are provided in the Appendix \ref{appendix:hyperparameter_glue}. \\ \textbf{Results.} Table \ref{tbl:glue_task} depicts that our approach performs strongly across GLUE tasks while using very few trainable parameters.
-It performs competitive or outperforms other methods, showing that it can learn good representations even in a federated setting.
-Despite using over 30× fewer parameters than some baselines, it still achieves competitive results, making it both efficient and effective.
+This setup allows us to test whether lightweight intervention tuning can align representations across clients within a single NLU task.\\ \textbf{Results.} Table \ref{tbl:glue_task} depicts that our approach performs strongly across GLUE tasks while using very few trainable parameters.
+It performs competitively or surpasses other methods, demonstrating its ability to learn strong representations even under federated conditions.
+Despite utilizing 10$\times$–49$\times$ fewer trainable parameters than several baselines, it achieves comparable accuracy, underscoring its efficiency and effectiveness.